twosigma/beakerx/launcher/mac/README.md

-A native XCode app that runs the java server.
+## A native XCode app that runs the java server.

-To build, needs two directories:  dist and jre1.7.0_60.jre. dist is created by makeDist target, unzipped. jre1.7.0_60.jre is from Oracle, untarred.
+To build, needs two directories:  dist and jre1.7.0_60.jre.
+  * dist is created by makeDist target, unzipped.
+  * jre1.7.0_60.jre is from Oracle, untarred.

+The XCode project has a custom build script that copies these directories into the Resource fork of the app bundle.